manishk81290/autocomplete-ddl/README.md

 To install all the dependencies.
 (In this project i have used only material icons and css from one of my other projects just to make the UI quick)

+## !IMPORTANT!

+Before running the app add client id and client secret in the .env.prod file to get the api data.

 ### `npm start`